Welcome to Little Engineers!

 We facilitate Camps, Classes, Clubs, and even host Birthday Parties!
 Participants learn by developing creative problem-solving, critical thinking, teamwork and time management skills in a fun, creative and hands-on environment.

 Our goal is to build young, confident minds by using project based Learning and strengthen participants’ 21st Century Skill sets.
 Little Engineer programs are taught by industry professionals and certified facilitators from around the World.
-We offer educational and fun programs for students in four age categories: Pre-Engineers (3-5), Jr-Engineers (5-8), and Sr-Engineers (8-13).
+We offer educational and fun programs for students in two age categories: Pre-Engineers (3-5) and Jr-Engineers (5-9).